DWET-FM

 DWET (106.7 FM), on-air as 106.7 Energy FM, is a radio station owned by Interactive Broadcast Media and operated under an airtime lease agreement by Ultrasonic Broadcasting System.
 Its studios and offices are located at Unit A, 3rd Floor, E-Square Bldg., 416 Ortigas Ave., Brgy.
-Greenhills, San Juan, Metro Manila, while its transmitter is located at Quirino Highway, Brgy.
+Greenhills, San Juan, Metro Manila, while its transmitter is located along Quirino Highway, Brgy.
 San Bartolome, Novaliches, Quezon City.
-This station operates 24/7.

 History

-1992-1999: The first Kool 106
+1992-2001: The first Kool

-When Kool 106 first went on-air on February 21, 1992 (together with ABC 5) with radio veteran George Mercado (George Boone) at the helm, its format was Hot AC, playing a mix of Top 40 hits and music from the 70s and 80s, alongside back then.
-In 1995, when Marc Gorospe (who currently works as program manager of DWAD 1098) assumed the Station Manager post, Kool 106 flipped into contemporary hit radio.
+The station, along with ABC 5, first went on-air on February 21, 1992, as Kool 106.
+With radio veteran George Mercado (George Boone) at the helm, its aired a Hot AC format, playing a mix of Top 40 hits and music from the 70s and 80s.
+In 1995, when Marc Gorospe (currently program manager of DWAD 1098) assumed the Station Manager post, Kool 106 flipped into contemporary hit radio.

-1999-2001: 106.7 Kool

-It changed to 106.7 Kool between March 1999 and August 2001, playing mostly R&B music from abroad and very few OPM hits.
-The station underwent a complete format change and a one-month hiatus in August 2001.
+On March 15, 1999, it became 106.7 Kool and switched to an urban contemporary format.
+Kool signed off for the last time under its format on August 3, 2001.

-2001-2002: Rio 106.7
+2001-2002: Rio

-In September 2001, It became known as Ritmo Latino Rio 106.7, the first radio station in the country that played Latin music.
+On September 1, 2001, It rebranded as Ritmo Latino Rio 106.7, the first radio station in the country that played Latin music.

-2002-2004: The second Kool 106
+2002-2004: The second Kool

-In April 2002, Kool 106 resurrected as a masa station.
+On April 1, 2002, Kool 106 resurrected as a mass-based station.
 During the relaunch, Kool 106 and ABC-5 teamed up to produce a 30-minute interactive music show called "Kool on Kam", originally aired as a hookup with Kool 106 where the jocks can now be seen on TV with music videos playing.
-On June 3, 2002, Kool on Kam moved to a primetime slot and its airtime was increased to 1 hour.
+On June 3, 2002, Kool on Kam moved to a primetime slot and its airtime was extended to a full hour.
 Aside from the show having its own segments, the jocks also interview the show's featured artist of the week.
 Kool on Kam lasted for a year and a half.
 The station also had its first ever separate countdown, where the top 10 OPM songs and top 10 foreign songs are aired at noontime and 6:00 pm respectively on Sundays.
 Kool 106 also had its "By Request" program, which aired weekdays from 9:00 pm to midnight, and all day Sundays where listeners can call and ask for their requested song.
-Kool 106 as a masa station lasted for 2 years.
 They made their final broadcast on July 31, 2004, where they bade farewell and gave thanks to their listeners for the past 12 years under the "Kool" branding.

-On August 1, 2004, DWET-FM was temporarily rebranded as ABC Radio on 106.7, as part of its transition.
-It stunted by playing a mix of classic hits, smooth jazz (which was also played by Dream FM) and orchestra.
+On August 1, 2004, as part of its transition, the station began stunting by playing a mix of classic hits, smooth jazz and orchestra under the interim name ABC Radio.